Getting coffee is serious business. So is dressing up for yourself.

 Or the most feared of all: you've changed.

 But that is what style does: it evolves with a person's ever-growing, ever changing identity.
 And if one's dressing has changed to be unique to her own newfound character, is that not for the better?

 I asked my very makeup savvy friend what look would best suit her identity.

 "Graphic liner," she says,

-fixing me a piercing gaze with a full view of the electric blue liner
+fixing me with a piercing gaze.
+That electric blue liner

 artfully zigzagged across her lid